Error-331/code_tests/docs/bible/links.md

 The Coming Kingdom - July 22 (The Kingdom of God will surely come);

 Remove Hindrances - July 23 (We should be a burning and shining light to those who sit in darkness and in the shadow of death; We should be a burning and shining light to those who sit in darkness and in the shadow of death);

+Perverse Generation - July 24 (Pray for this lost generation);